joanjane/jj-smarthome/Readme.md

 ## Deployment
 1. On /setup folder, set variables on `.env` file from sample file `.env.sample`
-2. Run `docker-compose up -d --build`.
-Use --build flag only when a new version is deployed
+2. If a new version is deployed, run `docker-compose build`
+3. Run `docker-compose up -d` to launch all services in background

 ## Used devices:
 * Zigbee usb dongle: CC2531 USB stick.
 * Occupancy sensor: Xiaomi Aqara RTCGQ11LM
+* Raspberry Pi as a Hub for hosting the system